3GT values & Commitments

 ● Belonging.
 3GT is a living, ever-changing community.
 We want all artists, not just our playwrights, to feel at home at 3GT, to bring their full selves into the room so everyone can loudly and responsibly share their voice.

 ● Celebration.
 Life is hard, and making art can be even harder.
-At the very least, we want everyone to have FUN working with us, remember when working on a play was fun?!
+At the very least, we want everyone to have FUN working with us.
+Remember when working on a play was fun?
+We do!

 ● Excellence.
 Our goal is to help Bay Area women playwrights make the best theatre they can.

 We ask all of 3GT’s partners and collaborators to join us in making the following Commitments: